Mitchell-D/testbed/README.md

 <p align="center">
       <img src="https://github.com/Mitchell-D/testbed/blob/main/figures/software_arch/model-training.png?raw=true" width="620"/>
 </p>

 <p align="center">Figure 2: Model training pipeline</p>

+Currently models are trained using __sequence__ style hdf5 files created from the timegrids by `generators.make_sequence_hdf5` as outlined in Figure 2.

+Sequence hdf5s are advantageous during training because they speed up access to sample data that has been thoroughly spatially and temporally shuffled, and reformatted to the "sequence" array style (window,horizon,static,static_int,pred).

 The model training pipeline utilizes my [tracktrain][1] framework.
 Before dispatching each model, the user modifies a configuration